-Course Code and Number: AH 312 Number of Credits: 4 Course credit policy (105) Course Full Title: Studies in Baroque Art and Architecture Course Short Title: Baroque Art & Architecto ure T Faculty: Faculty of Humanities Department (or program if no department): Art History Calendar Description: From the vantage points of the Counter-Reformation and rise of modern European states, this course addresses visual culture from th late 16th through the early 18th century in relation to the rise of the art academies, art theory, religious conflict, scientific discovery, an colonial expansion.
+Course Code and Number: AH 312 Number of Credits: 4 Course credit policy (105) Course Full Title: Studies in Baroque Art and Architecture Course Short Title: Baroque Art & Architect ure T Faculty: Faculty of Humanities Departmen Department (or program if no department): Art History Calendar Description: From the vantage points of the Counter-Reformation and rise of modern European states, this course addresses visual culture from late 16th through the early 18th century in relation to the rise of the art academies, art theory, religious conflict, scientific discovery, colonial expansion.
 It also explores the global cultural impact of Indigenous and hybrid styles.
 Please consult the department for specific topical focus of a given iteration of the course.
-Prerequisites (or NONE): 45 university-level credits or 3 credits of 100- or 200-level Art History.
-Note: As of January 2024, prerequisites will change to 45 university-level credits or 6 credits of Art History.
+Prerequisites (or NONE): 45 university-level credits or 6 credits of Art History.
 Corequisites (if applicable, or NONE): Pre/corequisites (if applicable, or NONE): Antirequisite Courses (Cannot be taken for additional cred lit.)
-Course Details Former course code/number: - Special Topics course: No Cross-listed with: (If yes, the course will be offered under different letter designations representing different topics.)
-Equivalent course(s): Directed Study course: No (If offered in the previous five years, antirequi (See policy 207 for more information.) included in the calendar description as a note that students with cred for the antirequisite course(s) cannot take this course for further cred Grading System: Letter grades Delivery Mode: May be offered in multiple delivery modes Expected frequency: Every other year Typical Structure of Instructional Hours Lecture/seminar 60 Maximum enrolment (for information only): 25 tion only): 25 Prior Le earning Assessment an d Recognition (PLAR) PLAR is available for this course.
-Total hours 60 Transfe er Credit (See bctransfe rguide.ca.)
-Schodulad Laboratory Hours Transfer credit already exists: Yes Scheduled Laboratory Hours Labs to be scheduled independent of lecture hours: No □ Yes Submit outline for (re)articulation: No Labo to be deficuated independent of feetale (If yes, fill in transfer credit form.) n .)
+Course Details Former course code/number: Special Topics course: No Cross-listed with: (If yes, the course will be offered under different letter designations representing different topics.)
+Equivalent course(s): Directed Study course: No (If offered in the previous five years, antirequisite course(s) will be (See policy 207 for more information.) included in the calendar description as a note that students with credit for the antirequisite course(s) cannot take this course for further credit Grading System: Letter grades Delivery Mode: May be offered in multiple delivery modes Typical Structure of Instructional Hours Expected frequency: Every other year Lecture/seminar 60 earning Assessment an s available for this course - LAIN avaliable for this course • Total hours 60 Transfe or Credit (Coo betronote rouido oo) er Credit (See bctransfe - - Scheduled Laboratory Hours Transfer credit already exists: Yes Labs to be scheduled independent of lecture hours: $\ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \$ Submit outline for (re)articulation: No (If yes, fill in transfer credit form .)
 Department approval Date of meeting: October 22, 2021 Faculty Council approval Date of meeting: December 2021 Undergraduate Education Committee (UEC) approval Date of meeting: January 27, 2023